 What Is a Quality Culture?

 Within an organization, quality culture is a working environment in which the risk of noncompliant and erroneous data and records is minimized.
 Creating a quality culture requires that all members of an organization encourage the open reporting of errors, omissions and other threats to data integrity and product quality.

 As the WHO and other regulatory agencies have noted, management must be involved with the creation of a quality culture.
 Quality control should not be limited to the quality management team, but rather flow across all levels of leadership.
 Managers and other business leaders must be just as accountable for data integrity as everyone else.

 How Can Management Contribute?

-As awareness about the importance of quality culture increases, pharmaceutical companies are likely to see more requests for documentation demonstrating a commitment to quality culture and data integrity.
-Quality culture is also likely to impact a company’s finances — organizations with highly developed quality cultures may spend around $350 million less fixing mistakes every year.
+As awareness about the importance of quality increases, pharmaceutical companies are likely to see more requests for documentation demonstrating a commitment to quality and data integrity.
+Quality is also likely to impact a company’s finances — organizations with highly developed quality cultures may spend around $350 million less fixing mistakes every year.

 - Lead by example: Quality culture must be encouraged from the top down.
 If managers and leaders demonstrate a commitment to quality, people throughout the company will follow.

 - Update reporting procedures: Managers should review and update their companies’ reporting procedures to elevate and address issues with data systems when they arise.